muhammedalikocabey/muhammedalikocabey/README.md

 # 💎 Muhammed Ali Kocabey | Android Developer – Kotlin, Architecture, Secure Mobile Systems

-🚀 Building secure, scalable, and modular Android apps with Kotlin, Jetpack Compose, and Clean Architecture.
+🚀 I design Android apps using Kotlin, Compose, and modular patterns — with a strong focus on long-term maintainability and security.
-🎯 Passionate about clean code, open-source development, and cross-cutting architecture.
+🎯 I enjoy writing clean, reusable code that simplifies both development and collaboration.

 ---

 ## 🔥 About Me

 Hi, I'm **Muhammed Ali Kocabey** 👋
-An Android Developer with **4+ years** of experience in fintech, enterprise, and AI-driven projects.
+Android developer with 4+ years of hands-on experience, mostly in fintech and enterprise-scale apps.
+I specialize in Kotlin, secure architecture, and testable modular code.

 - 🧩 Specialized in **Kotlin, Clean Architecture, Modular Systems, Jetpack Compose** (in OSS projects).
 - 🔑 Focused on **secure coding**, **scalable architecture**, and **lifecycle-aware test utilities**.
-- ✨ Creator of [Aspectify](https://github.com/muhammedalikocabey/aspectify) — A modular, open-source AOP framework for Android & Kotlin.
+- ✨ Creator of [Aspectify](https://github.com/muhammedalikocabey/aspectify), a small library I built to handle cross-cutting concerns like retries and logging — with minimal boilerplate.
-- 📘 Publishing blogs in **both English and Turkish** about Android, Kotlin, and Architecture.
+- 📘 I write about Android architecture and Kotlin development in both Turkish and English on [Medium](https://medium.com/@muhammedalikocabey).
-- 🎧 Host of [Shaping the Future of Android](https://open.spotify.com/show/7waAQAWmr2WIQNTlTJkkos), an AI-narrated podcast turning blog posts into spoken insights.
+- 🎧 Host of [Shaping the Future of Android](https://open.spotify.com/show/7waAQAWmr2WIQNTlTJkkos), I turn selected blog posts into short podcast episodes — sharing real-world tips and reflections from my work in Android development.
-- 🌍 Open to **remote** and **relocation** opportunities in Europe, USA, or Dubai.
+- 🌍 Open to **remote** roles or **relocation**, especially in Europe, the US, or Dubai.

-> ⚠️ In my enterprise role at Akbank, I use a **custom declarative UI framework** (not Jetpack Compose).
+> ⚠️ In my enterprise role at Akbank, I use a **custom declarative UI framework** (not Jetpack Compose), tailored to internal design systems and CI/CD requirements.

 ---

 ## 🌟 Career Highlights

-- ✅ Refactored secure NFC flows into reusable, parametric modules adopted across multiple teams.
+- ✅ Refactored and reused the NFC verification flow in 4+ feature modules, improving testability and SDK integration time.
-- 🛠️ Delivered SIM block removal, Login Assistance, and Holiday Access flows with encrypted session handling and secure architecture.
+- 🛠️ Delivered flows like SIM unblocking and admin unlock with encrypted sessions and secure architecture.
 - 📆 Created reusable UI components (e.g., CalendarSelectable, DoubleOptionView) from scratch.
-- 🔄 Led PoC for RxJava to Coroutines transition later adopted by architectural teams.
+- 🔄 Led the migration PoC from RxJava to Coroutines, later standardized across multiple modules.
-- ⚖️ Developed test base utilities and lifecycle-safe coroutine collectors for robust test coverage.
+- ⚖️ Introduced lifecycle-safe coroutine utilities used in 15+ test cases.
 - ⚒️ Took initiative in deprecated API replacements (e.g., `onBackPressed`) with modern, high-order solutions.
 - ⚡ Integrated time-critical SDKs (e.g., NFC & Liveness) under production deadlines.